wmhilton-stoplight/platform-docs/4.-documentation/Sidebar/d.table-of-contents.md

 - Override the title of a file in the sidebar.
 - Customize [published URLs](../stoplight-urls.md#about-published-urls) for articles and API artifacts.
 - Selectively add or remove files in the sidebar, allowing you to hide them in your Table of Contents file.
 You can also set an API or article to have [internal visibility](../set-internal-docs.md) to prevent it from appearing in the Table of Contents for public projects or to non-members.
+- Set the default state for groups to be expanded or collapsed.

 <!--
 focus: center